-6.6 Barrier Island System Management (BISM) Program
+6.7 Barrier Island System Management (BISM) Program

-The 2017 revision of Louisiana's Comprehensive Master Plan recommended a Barrier Island System Management (BISM) Program to meet the need for ongoing maintenance of the state's barrier island systems, many of which have been partially restored in recent years through several funding mechanisms including recovery efforts from the Deepwater Horizon Oil spill.
-The proposed BISM program (formerly Barrier Island Renourishment Program (BIRP)) brings together several previous efforts led by CPRA, including BICM, LASMP, LASARD, LASAAP, and the Breach Management Program.
+The 2017 revision of Louisiana's Coastal Master Plan recommended a Barrier Island System Management (BISM) Program to meet the need for ongoing maintenance of the state's barrier island systems, many of which have been partially restored in recent years through several funding mechanisms including recovery efforts from the Deepwater Horizon Oil spill.
+The BISM program (formerly Barrier Island Renourishment Program (BIRP)) brings together several previous efforts led by CPRA, including BICM, LASMP, LASARD, LASAAP, and the Breach Management Program.
 BISM reflects an integrated, holistic approach to categorizing, prioritizing, selecting, and funding state barrier island maintenance projects while continuing coordination with existing and future restoration mechanisms (Khalil et al.,2019).
 BISM is designed to be an adaptive management approach to regional sediment management that prioritizes projects and the use of available sediment based on short- and long-term benefit to the entire coastal system.

-BISM development kicked off in September of 2019.
-Through a series of facilitated workshops and desktop research, a workflow was developed for project selection and use of available sediment based on a structured decision making (SDM) process.
+A BISM workflow was developed for project selection and use of available sediment based on a structured decision making (SDM) process.
 Using this workflow, CPRA can prioritize and implement future projects based on science and data interpreted through input elicited from experts in a structured process.
 In addition to the workflow, an inventory was created of data and model outputs in the state of Louisiana that may be incorporated into BISM, including sediment resource data collected under LASARD, the LASAAP sediment source selection tool, monitoring data collected under BICM, and guidance on barrier island restoration thresholds.
 A stakeholder concern inventory was also created to identify areas of concerns relevant to Louisiana barrier island project selection and implementation.

-In addition to the workflow and inventories, a conceptual design was developed for the Barrier Island Restoration Tradeoff Analysis (BIRTA) toolkit, which would enhance the workflow by allowing direct leveraging of data and models as part of quantitative cost/benefit analysis in project prioritization and optimization of use of sediment across multiple projects.
-The BISM workflow is currently being implemented for the first time to develop a list of priority projects for implementation, identify sediment sources to support those efforts, and delineate priority data gaps and funding needs.
+In 2022 CPRA received funding through the Louisiana Trustee Implementation Group (LA TIG) for development of the Barrier Island Restoration Tradeoff Analysis (BIRTA) toolkit, a quantitative framework that automates implementation of the BISM workflow through data analysis and predictive modeling.
+The BIRTA toolkit will enhance the BISM workflow by allowing direct leveraging of data and models as part of a consequences and tradeoff analysis in project prioritization and optimization of use of sediment across multiple projects.
+Data input files are projected to be completed by early 2024 and a draft version of the BIRTA toolkit is expected to be available to CPRA by the beginning of 2025.
 Throughout this process, the program continues to focus on the implementation of CPRA adaptive management processes necessary to manage BISM through time and coordinate with the development of the 2023 Master Plan.